marellan97/credit-risk-classification/README.md

 # Results

 Machine Learning Model 1:
-* This model has an accuracy of 99%.
+* This model has an accuracy score of 99%.

 * The precision score for healthy loans (0) is 100% and for high-risk loans (1) is at 85% which is not too bad.
 The precision score lets us know the percentage of predicted positives that were correct.